mihaifm/smolpress/readme.md

 Smolpress uses [front-matter](https://jekyllrb.com/docs/front-matter/) to add metadata to your pages.
 Any property name is supported and can be later used in the theme for customization.
 The `layout`, `title` and `date` properties are supported by the default theme.
+Date format needs to be specified in the `/settings` panel.
+[Simple](https://day.js.org/docs/en/parse/string-format) and [advanced](https://day.js.org/docs/en/plugin/advanced-format) formats are provided by [dayjs](https://day.js.org/en/).

 ### Comments

 The comments system is simple and smol.
 Comments are saved as json files and converted to html when the site is generated.
-There is no anti-spam protection so use it at your own risk.
-However it should be fairly straightforward to install something like [Akismet](https://www.npmjs.com/package/akismet-api) to prevent spam.
+There is no anti-spam protection but the number of comments per post and comment length are limited by config options.
+It should also be fairly straightforward to install something like [Akismet](https://www.npmjs.com/package/akismet-api) to prevent spam.

 ### Themes

 Themes are based on [ejs](https://ejs.co/) templates and are placed in the `themes` folder.
 Smolpress has a default theme called `tiny`.
 Changing the theme can be done in the `/settings` panel.
 It is recommended to make a copy of the default theme and naming it to something else before making and customizations to the site.
 This way you won't lose any changes when updating smolpress.

 ### RSS